aculich/bp-telemetry-experimental/docs/DEV_WORKFLOW_VISION.md

 ## Developer Workflow Vision: Branching, PRs, and AI‑Aware Tooling

 This document captures how we think about branching, pull requests, CI/CD, and AI‑assisted workflows for this project.
 It’s meant to evolve alongside the codebase and community.
+For task‑level, “how to” documentation, see `DEV_SESSION_WORKFLOW.md`.

 ---